 What is the Food Bank’s service area?

-The Greater Baton Rouge Food Bank services 11 parishes in Louisiana: Ascension, Assumption, East Baton Rouge, East Feliciana, Iberville, Livingston, Pointe Coupee, St. Helena, St. James, West Baton Rouge, West Feliciana, and a satellite distribution center in Tangipahoa Parish (Our Daily Bread in Hammond, LA).
+The Greater Baton Rouge Food Bank services 11 parishes in Louisiana: Ascension, Assumption, East Baton Rouge, East Feliciana, Iberville, Livingston, Pointe Coupee, St. Helena, St. James, West Baton Rouge and West Feliciana.

 What is a service area?

 A service area is a geographical region to which a food bank provides food.
 In the case of the Greater Baton Rouge Food Bank, our service area is 11 parishes (or counties).
 Your donations go directly to support those facing hunger in this service area.

 Member agencies are the links between the Food Bank and the hungry people we feed.
 A food bank serves as a collection, warehouse and distribution center.
 We procure, purchase, sort and distribute the food to our agencies (churches, meal sites, soup kitchens, shelters, group homes, emergency services, etc.).
 Agencies interact directly with those in need to ensure they receive the necessary support.